timcknowles/headandneckcancersite/tags/oral-cavity.md

 ---
 layout: tagpage
-tag: oral-cavity
+tag: oropharynx
-permalink: /tags/early/ # This is only required for pretty links.
+permalink: /tags/oropharynx/ # This is only required for pretty links.
 ---